prathameshnimkar10/audio-text-audio/README.md

 This is a multi-modal chatbot that focuses on transcribing audio, coupled with the optional text </br>
 which are processed together to generate an output, both in audio (speech) and text format. </br>

-I have used various pre-trained models, that are available on Huggingface, and used Google Colab's resources </br> to run them.
+I have used various pre-trained models available on Huggingface, and used Google Colab's resources </br> to run them.